Assembly Theory Reduced to Shannon Entropy and Rendered Redundant by Naive Statistical Algorithms: Supplementary Information

 \subsection{The Assembly Index is no Better at Separating Peptides and Small Molecules}

-In order to compare the groups in Fig.~\ref{fig:groupsMA}, we perform a pair-wise Cucconi test~\cite{cucconi,Marozzi-2009} to check if each pair can be considered as coming from distributions with the same location and scale.
+In order to compare the groups in Fig.~\ref{fig:groupsMA}, we perform a pairwise Cucconi test~\cite{cucconi,Marozzi-2009} to check if each pair can be considered to come from distributions with the same location and scale.
 The pair-wise p-values can be found in Fig.~\ref{fig:HeatgroupsMA}.

 The p-values in Fig.~\ref{fig:HeatgroupsMA} can be used to assess if the groups formed, when analysed by the calculated metrics, are statistically similar.
 For example:

 \begin{itemize} \item Let us take the pair ``LZW\_Peptides'' and ``LZW\_Small Molecules'' to compare. \item We may find the p-value for the comparison of these two groups in line 1, column 2 (or line 2, column 1).
 It is 0.0. \item For a 95\% level of confidence, we can say that the null hypothesis is rejected (p-value $<$ 0.05).
 Therefore, since the null hypothesis is that both groups have the same location and scale, we can say that the two groups are not statistically similar (location-scale wise, which is much stronger than simply comparing the means). \end{itemize}